mturkoz93/oku-docs/content/primitives/2.components/radio-group.md

 ---
-title: Switch
+title: Radio Group
 description: A two-state button that can be either on or off.
 ---

-# Switch
+# Radio Group
 A two-state button that can be either on or off.

-::code-group{file="primitives/OkuSwitch"}
+::code-group{file="primitives/OkuRadioGroup"}
 #preview
- ::oku-switch
+ ::oku-radio-group
 ::

 ## Features